Ezayuh/Ezayuh/README.md

 - 👋 Hi, I’m @Ezayuh
-- 👀 I’m interested to join this organization because I want to learn something new
+- 👀 I’m interested to learn something new
 - 🌱 I’m currently learning how to socialize with other people.
 I'll try my best to interact
 - 💞️ I’m looking to collaborate on ...
 - 📫 If you want to ask something that is relevant, don't hesitate to approach me.